 This table shows the possible alerts and alarms you may receive.
-To silence an alert, press (4), followed by (ACT).
+To silence an alert, press (), followed by or.

 WARNING: The Threshold Suspend feature cannot be used to prevent or treat hypoglycemia.
 Patients should always respond to the Threshold Suspend alarm when possible and perform a self-monitor blood glucose (fingerstick glucose test with a BG meter).
 Patients should follow the advice of their healthcare providers in treating hypoglycemia and hyperglycemia.